friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

 ### Heat risk MSOAs in England

-We’ve identified the areas in England most exposed to extreme heat using satelitte measured land surface temperature (LST) and modelled air temperature captured during the 2022 heatwaves.
+We’ve identified the areas in England most exposed to extreme heat using satellite-measured land surface temperature (LST) and modelled air temperature captured during the 2022 heatwaves.
 Within these most exposed neighbourhoods, we’ve also counted the number of care homes, nurseries and hospitals.
 The data was aggregated to 2021 MSOA boundaries.

-See our webpages for further info, including the methodology and data sources for the analysis:
- [Which neighbourhoods are most vulnerable to heatwaves](https://policy.friendsoftheearth.uk/insight/which-neighbourhoods-are-most-vulnerable-heatwaves){: target="_blank" rel=noopener}
+See our research for further info, including the methodology and data sources for the analysis: [Which neighbourhoods are most vulnerable to heatwaves](https://policy.friendsoftheearth.uk/insight/which-neighbourhoods-are-most-vulnerable-heatwaves){: target="_blank" rel=noopener}

 Download the heat data by MSOA level here: